ISAITB/docs-services/source/common/index.rst

 could be a failure in the communication between a messaging service and a remote system which can be caught, reported as a result of type ``TestResultType.FAILURE`` and further documented using values returned in the ``context`` property.

-In the case of a validation service, the ``infoOrWarningOrError`` list is of special importance as it presents to users the detailed validation results, along with the corresponding summary counters in the ``nrOfAssertions``, ``nrOfWarnings`` and ``nrOfErrors`` properties.
+For validation services, the ``infoOrWarningOrError`` list is of special importance as it presents to users the detailed validation results, along with the corresponding summary counters in the ``nrOfAssertions``, ``nrOfWarnings`` and ``nrOfErrors`` properties.
 Constructing each element of the ``infoOrWarningOrError`` list is achieved by:

     #.
 Creating the report item's content as an instance of class ``BAR``.
     #.
 Creating a wrapper for this instance using the GITB JAXB ``ObjectFactory`` that identifies it as an info, warning or error message:

-        * ``objectFactory.createTestAssertionGroupReportsTypeInfo`` for information messages.
+        * ``objectFactory.createTestAssertionGroupReportsTypeInfo()`` for information messages.
-        * ``objectFactory.createTestAssertionGroupReportsTypeWarning`` for warning messages.
+        * ``objectFactory.createTestAssertionGroupReportsTypeWarning()`` for warning messages.
-        * ``objectFactory.createTestAssertionGroupReportsTypeError`` for error messages.
+        * ``objectFactory.createTestAssertionGroupReportsTypeError()`` for error messages.

 When constructing the ``BAR`` instance for a report item you can set the properties as defined in the following table: